matthieusb/Sorting-Algorithms/Documentation/Algorithms/bubble_sort.md

 ```

 **IMPORTANT** :
 There is another way to check if everything is sorted : add a *swap* flag as a boolean.
-If nothing was swapped while ou go through the list, it's ok to stop.
+If nothing was swapped while you go through the list, it's ok to stop.

 __Better version of the algorithm :__